 Located in the region’s northernmost village of Monterosso al Mare, Spiaggia Fegina also offers easy access to a number of restaurants that line the shore, as well as additional eateries within the old town.

-Fortunately, reaching this beautiful Italian beach is quite straightforward; you simply hop aboard the train connecting the five Cinque Terre villages.
+Reaching this beautiful Italian beach is quite straightforward.
+All you have to do is hop aboard the train connecting the five Cinque Terre villages.